JungeAlexander/blogdown_website/content/about.md

 From time to time I also write about my research and general interests on my [blog](/blog).

+## Public appearances

+*Note:* I only started the list below in May 2023 so there is probably more content I contributed to out there.
+Let me know if you find it.

+### Podcasts

+- Life Science Talent Talks "S1E13: Getting out of your comfort zone" recorded on 24th March 2023.
+[Apple podcasts](https://podcasts.apple.com/us/podcast/life-science-talent-talks/id1669191567); [Spotify podcasts](https://open.spotify.com/show/5Ww4xvlOtEZqYrsPCJ5Cu5).

 ## Other places to find me

 - [Twitter](https://twitter.com/JungeAlexander)